My real name is Nathan Dawson, aka: natestapes, the truth Merchant.

 I don't consider France, or England as my home. all I know (and need to know) is that I am an inhabitant of Earth.
 I left France at the age of 18 for university in London, thinking I was returning back to my home country, England... only to realise that I did not recognise it one bit.

 As I've grown, I have started to talk less and think more before I speak, in return I have grown more observant of the world around me.
-I see things that escapes most people's gaze because most of time you people are looking straight through it.
+I see things that escapes most people's gaze because most of time, people are looking straight through it.
 I try and grasp these moments and events, and rap has helped me depict them and bring them to life and to share with other people.

 I don't rap for material gains, that is why my first mixtape is still free to download despite all the time and money that has gone into it.
 I want people to know that I am serious about what I do, and I ask you to please listen carefully to what I have to say.
 You may disagree, you may relate entirely...
 I hope to make you feel something either way.